TomTilly/minimal-ts-starter/README.md

 ## Building for Production

 Run `npm run build` to build to the `public` directory and `npm run serve` to serve it.

+## Acknowledgement

+The foundation of this starter was based off of [Stephanie Eckles' starter](https://thinkdobecreate.com/articles/minimum-static-site-sass-setup/).
+She has many great articles and projects that I recommend checking out!